10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Background check includes criminal records and public records to show everything from the past 10 years.

-Although it’s not common knowledge, there are state-specific stipulations on how far back do background checks go for employment, and while some specific prohibit background checks past seven years, most are referred to as 10 year background check states.
+Although it’s not common knowledge, there are state-specific stipulations on the extent to which a background check can go for employment, and while some specifically prohibit background checks past seven years, most are referred to as 10-year background check states.

 Typically, background checks can go back an unlimited number of years for those who have been convicted of specific crimes, not solely arrested or charged with a crime.
 In fact, government agencies are not limited to any time frame when performing a background check or criminal history search.